ZhangYiJiang/jublia-agenda/README.md

 4. Activate the virtualenv - `source venv/bin/activate`
 5. Install dependencies - `pip install -r requirements.txt`
 6. Edit environment settings - `cp jublia/env.py.example jublia/env.py` then `vim jublia/env.py` and update the `SECRET_KEY` (use http://www.miniwebtool.com/django-secret-key-generator/)
-7. Return to the project root and run `python manage.py migrate` to run the DB migrations
+7. Return to the project root and run `./manage.py migrate` to run the DB migrations
+8. Run the backend test suite using `./manage.py test backend`.
+Check that there are no errors.
-8. Start the server with `python manage.py runserver`
+9. Start the server with `./manage.py runserver`
-9. Make sure that there are no errors, then open `localhost:8000/admin` to check that Django is working properly
+10. Make sure that there are no errors, then open `localhost:8000/admin` to check that Django is working properly
-10. Use `python manage.py createsuperuser` to create a new admin account
+11. Use `./manage.py createsuperuser` to create a new admin account

 ## Commands

-Django comes with a number of useful [command line commands][commands] through `manage/py`.
+Django comes with a number of useful [command line commands][commands] through `manage.py`.
 In addition, [Django Extensions][extensions] is also installed, which means there's a number of useful commands in addition to Django's defaults.
 Run `manage.py` without any commands to see a list.

 In addition to this we also define the following commands: